doga/jsonapi_for_rails/README.md

 A [Rails](http://rubyonrails.org/) 4+ plugin for providing a [JSONAPI v1.0](http://jsonapi.org/format/1.0/) API from your application with very little coding.

 ## Installation
-*jsonapi_for_rails* is not production-ready yet, and should be installed accordingly as follows.
+*jsonapi_for_rails* is not production-ready yet, and the suggested installation steps reflect that fact.

 ### Official version